Wonderful trip for an overview of French Canada. Although not arduous, be prepared for a lot of walking.

 Lunch: On your own.

-Dinner: At the hotel, we will enjoy a 3-course plated meal with appetizer (soup or salad), choice of entrée (meat, seafood, vegetarian), and dessert of the day, plus beverage choices including coffee (regular/decaf), hot tea, water; other beverages available for purchase from the bar.
-Share favorite experiences with new Road Scholar friends.
+Dinner: At a local restaurant near the hotel, we will have a 3-course plated meal with appetizer (soup or salad), choice of entrée (meat, seafood, vegetarian), and dessert of the day, plus beverage choices including coffee (regular/decaf), hot tea, water; other beverages available for purchase from the bar.
+Share favorite experiences with new Road Scholar friends during our farewell dinner.

 Evening: At leisure.
 Prepare for check-out and departure in the morning.